*This post may contain affiliate links. Please see my disclosure for more details!*

 Instructions

-- Add in the Flour, Eggs and Lemon Zest and beat till smooth!
+- Add in the flour, eggs and lemon zest and beat until smooth!

 - Once the cupcakes are cool - beat your room temperature butter for a couple of minutes so its smooth and supple - don't use a spread like stork.